 Amazon compute solutions are designed to streamline resource provisioning and container management with two services:

 - AWS Lambda: Lambda provides serverless compute infrastructure that lets you run code in response to predetermined events or conditions and automatically manage all compute resources required for these processes.
 Lambda functions can be written in the language of your choice, and the service also supports container tools.

 - AWS Fargate: Fargate is a serverless compute engine designed for containers that work with Amazon’s Elastic Kubernetes Service (EKS) and the Amazon Elastic Container Service (ECS).
-It automatically allocates the compute resources you need, eliminating the need for server management and helping to control costs since you only pay for the resources needed to run your containers.
+It automatically allocates the compute resources you need, eliminating the need for server management.
+It also helps to control costs since you only pay for the resources needed to run your containers.

-Amazon’s application integration services form the bulk of its serverless offerings with six solutions designed to streamline the interconnection of application functions.
+Amazon’s application integration services form the bulk of its serverless offerings.
+Its six solutions are designed to streamline the interconnection of application functions.

 - Amazon EventBridge: EventBridge to bridges the data gap between your applications and other services, such as Lambda or specific SaaS apps.
-Users control where their data goes in real-time, making it possible to create app architectures that respond to data sources on demand.
+Users control where their data goes in real-time.
+This flexibility makes it possible to create app architectures that respond to data sources on demand.

 - AWS Step Functions: Step Functions focuses on orchestration.
 Using a low-code visual workflow approach, organizations can orchestrate key services, automate critical processes, and create new serverless applications.